 - The power Grelsch has over Luisa as his employee – it shows Luisa’s awareness of the balance of power in this conversation

-- Luisa’s knack for using stories to get herself out of trouble
+- Luisa’s knack for spinning stories to get herself out of trouble

-Inner monologue here, by revealing Luisa’s unspoken thoughts mid-dialogue, adds to her character as well as illustrating her relationship with her boss.
+Inner monologue here, by revealing Luisa’s unspoken thoughts mid-conversation, adds to her character while also illustrating her relationship with her boss.

 Take this example, also from Cloud Atlas: